Technical Comparison: YOLOX vs. YOLOv9 for Object Detection

 Strengths:

-• State-of-the-Art Accuracy: Achieves leading mAP scores by effectively preserving information.
+- State-of-the-Art Accuracy: Achieves leading mAP scores on benchmarks like COCO.

 Weaknesses: